Dynamic-Capital/Dynamic-Capital/docs/code-structure.md

           {
             role: "system",
             content:
-              "You are a helpful trading assistant for Dynamic Capital VIP Bot.", },
+              "You are a helpful trading assistant for Dynamic Capital Bot.", },
           {
             role: "user",